ghowland/StatsInvalidWhenPopIsOne/README.md

 Note that I write "Possible Valid" as Validity approaches 1.0, as there are other reasons for statistics not to be valid.
 For example, it was created out of data that does not align to the current data, or there are known demographical or other differences which will invalidate the comparison.
 Population Size of 1 only ensures invalidity.

-Normal Y-Scaling:
+### Normal Y-Scaling

 ![Problem Introduction](images/stats_validity_normal.png)

-Logarithmic Y-Scaling, since Normal Y-Scaling is almost completely at 0.0 until the very end:
+### Logarithmic Y-Scaling, since Normal Y-Scaling is almost completely at 0.0 until the very end

 ![Problem Introduction](images/stats_validity_log.png)

+## Further Thoughts

 To go into completely logical space, populations of 0 are also always invalid.
 But if you could have a negative population, would all population sizes be invalid?
 I would assert that at least a population of -1 would be invalid, due to the same reasons as positive 1 population: specificity and local information.